Decade of action to end violence against children

-To reflect the importance and urgency of their protection, children themselves called for the new agenda to explicitly incorporate freedom from violence.
-They highlighted that violence cut accross many goals and targets, but in addition needs to be envisaged as a standalone priority.
+During its formulation, children themselves called for the 2030 Agenda to explicitly incorporate freedom from violence.
+They highlighted that violence cuts across many development goals but in addition it needed to be envisaged as a standalone priority.

-The adoption of target 16.2 by the United Nations was an historic breakthrough: the international community must now act to transform this momentum into an unstoppable movement towards a world free from fear and from violence for all children.
+The adoption of SDG target 16.2 by the United Nations was an historic breakthrough: the international community must now act to transform this momentum into an unstoppable movement to end all forms of violence against children.

-Here you will find more information about the 2030 Agenda for Sustainable Development and the Sustainable Development Goals, including my views on the key issues, and reports and links to relevant sites.
+Here you will find more information about violence against children in the 2030 Agenda and the SDGs, including key issues, reports and links to relevant sites.

 Keeping the promise: Ending Violence against Children by 2030